mocks-server/plugin-http-proxy/README.md

   * __userResDecorator__ _(Function)_: [`userResDecorator` option](https://github.com/villadora/express-http-proxy#userresdecorator-was-intercept-supports-promise) for `express-http-proxy`.
   * __...__ all other [`express-http-proxy` options](https://github.com/villadora/express-http-proxy#options) are also supported.

-> Tip: Note that the `delay` option is still valid for routes handled by this plugin, so you can use it to simulate "slow" proxied hosts.
+> Tip: Note that the `delay` option is still valid for routes handled by this plugin, so you can use it to simulate that host responses are slow.

 ## Contributing